varunachar/maven-release/README.md

 <p><b>Live</b>: This is your live server.
 Instead of your local tomcat instance, your live tomcat will be used.
 <br>To use this profile use:<br/>
 <code>mvn clean install tomcat7:deploy -Denv=live</code><br/>
-If a earlier version of the app is already deployed on tomcat then use:<br/>
+If an earlier version of the app is already deployed on tomcat then use:<br/>
 <code>mvn clean install tomcat7:redeploy -Denv=live</code>
 </p>